 Engine stumbling and hesitation

-The issue seems to be caused by an erroneous EGR sensor, which causes incorrect exhaust gas recirculation pressure.
+The issue seems to be caused by a faulty EGR sensor, which causes incorrect exhaust gas recirculation pressure.
 Depending on the model and the extent of the damage, the EGR sensor and sometimes the EGR valve must be replaced to the tune of $211 to $280.
 This issue has affected every Ford Escape model since the vehicle’s initial release.

 The transfer case on 4-wheel-drive models

 In a problem particular to the Ford Escape’s 4-wheel-drive vehicles, a howling or clicking noise may begin to emanate from the transfer case.
-Even with normal use, the transfer can become damaged internally.
-If damaged, it cannot be rebuilt and will have to be replaced at a price of approximately $88 to $111.
+Even with regular use, the transfer can become damaged internally.
+If damaged, it cannot be rebuilt and will have to be replaced at approximately $88 to $111.

 211 Ford Escape owners reported this issue, and it has been reported in every model between 2001 and 2016.
 RepairPal warns users that the sound is similar to that made by irregularly worn or mud tires, so diagnostics are necessary to ensure that the transfer is the source of the problem.